 Let me tell you about my family’s favorite burger.
 I’ve been making these for years because they are juicy, flavorful and a burger that the whole family loves- no ketchup needed.
+In fact, while they are delicious on a bun, you don’t need one of those at all.
+They are truly delightful when served with this Greek pasta salad.

 The ingredient list is simple but produces a surprisingly flavor-packed burger thanks to the additions of fresh lemon juice and finely chopped red onion, along with the Greek spices.